 You’re in the right place.
 We’ve done all the hard work of finding and testing some of the best reels on the market so that you don’t have to.
-After testing reels from all of the top brands we picked the Pflueger President Spinning Reel as the best spinning reel for under $100.
+After testing reels from all the top brands, we picked the Pflueger President Spinning Reel as the best spinning reel for under $100.

 Keep reading to see our top picks!

 Most kids start out using a spincasting reel, because these reels have a simple push-button design that makes them easier to use.
 But as kids get a little older and are ready to graduate to more advanced fishing techniques, the Ugly Stik Ugly Tuff Spinning Fishing Reel is a great first entry-level spinning reel for them to start out on.

 There’s certainly something to be said for buying a spinning combo, as opposed to purchasing your rod and reel separately.
 For starters, you know you’re getting a rod and reel that are perfectly matched.
 You’re also likely to save some money.